Where is this walk?

 Navigation Tips on the Howgills

 Its unusual for our uplands to not have any boundaries (walls/fences/hedges) to aid navigation.
-The fell wall as it is called in the Howgills case is very low, only one rogue fence exists higher up.
+The fell wall, as it is called in the Howgills, is at a low level.
+Only one rogue fence exists higher up.
+Navigation in the mist relies on compass bearings and slope aspect as it is easy to end up on the wrong mountain ridge.

 7 Comments